 Interactions cannot be created nor forced.
 Interactions are fostered when you create the contexts in which they can blossom.
 In other words, you can foster interactions by creating the contexts where interactions can emerge, and contexts can be physical, virtual or circumstantial (such as the context of a meeting for example).

 As an HR professional, you are often busy with providing training to the employees, providing career and growth opportunities and finding ways to motivate your employees, all in an effort to retain them, and even attract them.
 So the first question to ask here is, can you conceive of such trainings and practices as opportunities to foster better social interactions among employees?

 While trainings and growth opportunities methods are effective and fundamental, they do have a limitation: they have to be done at a ratio of 1:1, meaning every time a new employee joins, again and again for every employee.

 If you consider the office space of your organisation as a context itself, then the question is how can your office space be conceived as a (physical) context that can foster better social interactions?

 2 The survey was conducted online by IPSOS in collaboration with National Business Furniture in 2017.
-Their findings suggest that office design and aesthetics is of great importance for young adults (aged 18-34).
+Their findings suggest that office design and aesthetics are of great importance for young adults (aged 18-34).
 According to the survey, 76% agree that space design strongly influences their impression of a company.
-70 % of the respondents feel that they office environment needs improvements in terms of design.
+70 % of the respondents feel that the office environment needs improvements in terms of design.

 3 Avis, M. and Gibson, V. (1995) Real Estate Resource Management, GTI in association with Oxford Brookes University and the University of Reading, Wallingford.